Please use the menu below to navigate to any article section:

 Post code: 3103

-Balwyn is a popular eastern suburb with families, young professionals, and retirees alike who enjoy living a suburban lifestyle, with a mix of parks, gardens, and green spaces.
+Balwyn is a popular eastern suburb with families, young professionals, and retirees who enjoy living a suburban lifestyle, with a mix of parks, gardens, and green spaces.

 It’s also on the more exclusive side, boasting quiet, leafy streets, picture-perfect streetscapes, and stately homes.

-The median property price is around $2.8m for houses and $900,000 for units.
+The median property price is around $2.88 million for houses and $870,000 for units (as of February 2025).

-For many, the suburb’s huge appeal also lies in its schooling, as Balwyn is home to many some of the most prestigious schools in Melbourne including Balwyn High School, Balwyn Primary School, and Fintona Girls’ School, Greythorn Primary School, and more.
+For many, the suburb’s huge appeal also lies in its schooling, as Balwyn is home to many of the most prestigious schools in Melbourne including Balwyn High School, Balwyn Primary School, and Fintona Girls’ School, Greythorn Primary School, and more.
 The suburb is serviced by a number of trams and buses.

 11. Ascot Vale